YanaGlad/YanaGlad/README.md

 - 🔥 I’m currently on a trip to Sirius

 - 🔜 2021 goals:
-  1. Going to the first business trip to another city ever ✈️
-  2. Becoming an android developer at tinkoff 💲
+  I. Going to the first business trip to another city ever ✈️ II.
+Becoming an android developer at tinkoff 💲
-  3. Presenting DeepSpace to Google Play 📈
+  III.
+Presenting DeepSpace to Google Play 📈
-  4. Continue to study Deep Learning at MIPT ⭐
+  IV.
+Continue to study Deep Learning at MIPT ⭐

 - ✔️ Accomplished 2021 goals :
-  1. Entering tinkoff sirius educational program 🎓
+  I. Entering tinkoff sirius educational program 🎓
-  2. Learned to use kotlin 👨‍💻
+  II.
+Learned to use kotlin 👨‍💻
-  3. First team work experience 📊
+  III.
+First team work experience 📊
-  4. DeepSpace wins Samsung Android Bootcamp 2021 🏆
+  IV.
+DeepSpace wins Samsung Android Bootcamp 2021 🏆

 - 📫 You can contact me via [my vk](https://vk.com/yanaglad12)